TL;DR – HTML redirect takes a website visitor to another site automatically.

 Why Delay a Redirect in HTML?

-If you’re not sure why you would need to delay your HTML meta redirect, think about a chance to set a message for the user.
+If you’re not sure why you should delay your HTML meta redirect, think about a chance to set a message for the user.
 You could inform them the page has moved, and then promptly send them to the new one.

 Another important reason is the slight chance of the tag not being rendered correctly.
 This might happen if the user is using some ancient browser.
 In this case, you may add a direct link to the old page which the user might click manually if the HTML redirect code fails.